Gemini-Solutions/gemblog-docs/docs/webidentiy-webhook-external-IDP.md

   "https://login.microsoftonline.com/YOUR_TENANT_ID/oauth2/v2.0/token"
 ```

-put the token in [jwt.io](https://jwt.io) and grab the issuer and put it in AWS, same way as explained in first section
+put the token in [jwt.io](https://jwt.io) and grab the issuer from the token and add it as identity providers in IAM and keep appending the audience list as you onboard newer applications.

 ## Enhancements & Next Steps